learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_useEffect_Axios.md

 import { useEffect, useState } from "react";

 function ActivityDisplay() {
+    // State Variables:
+    // data: stores the fetched data from the http response.
+    // isLoading: determines whether the fetch has been completed
-    const [data, setData] = useState(null);
+    // errorMsg: there might be some errors during the fetching. const [data, setData] = useState(null);
     const [isLoading, setIsLoading] = useState(true);
     const [errorMsg, setErrorMsg] = useState(null)